dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The heart of the BPU is a branch target buffer (BTB) with 12K entries containing information about branches and their targets.
 This information is used by the prediction algorithms.
 Every cycle, the BPU generates the next fetch address and passes it to the CPU Frontend.

 The CPU Frontend fetches 32 bytes per cycle of x86 instructions from the L1 I-cache.
-This is shared among the two threads, so each thread gets 32 bytes every other cycle.
+This is shared among the two threads (if SMT is enabled), so each thread gets 32 bytes every other cycle.
 These are complex, variable-length x86 instructions.
 First, the pre-decode stage determines and marks the boundaries of the variable instructions by inspecting the chunk.
 In x86, the instruction length can range from 1 to 15 bytes.
 This stage also identifies branch instructions.
 The pre-decode stage moves up to 6 instructions (also referred to as *macroinstructions*) to the Instruction Queue that is split between the two threads.
 The instruction queue also supports a macro-op fusion unit that detects when two macroinstructions can be fused into a single micro-operation ($\mu$op).
 This optimization saves bandwidth in the rest of the pipeline.

 Later, up to six pre-decoded instructions are sent from the Instruction Queue to the decoder unit every cycle.
 The two SMT threads alternate every cycle to access this interface.
 The 6-way decoder converts the complex macro-Ops into fixed-length $\mu$ops.
 Decoded $\mu$ops are queued into the Instruction Decode Queue (IDQ), labeled as "$\mu$op Queue" on the diagram.